Narayanpur, Assam

-Maghnowa dol Narayanpur is a developmental block (place) located in the Lakhimpur district of the northeastern Indian state of Assam, within the North Lakhimpur subdivision.
+Narayanpur is a developmental block (place) located in the Lakhimpur district of the northeastern Indian state of Assam, within the North Lakhimpur subdivision.
 It falls under the Bihpuria constituency of the Assam Legislative Assembly and is served by the Narayanpur Police Station.
 The town of Narayanpur, situated at the center of the block, serves as the headquarters of the Deori Autonomous Council, the governing body of the Deori ethnic group.
 Narayanpur is also notable as the birthplace of Madhavdev.

 Etymology

 Some scholars believe that the name "Narayanpur" is derived from the Koch garrison set up by Naranarayan during the Ahom-Koch conflict of the 16th century.
 But, this seems to be incorrect as there is mention of Narayanpur several times before this period.
 These include the Ahom Buranji (translated by G. C. Barua) and the biography of Madhavdev.
 The name might actually be derived from a previous dynasty of Narayan i.e. of Chutia kings.